tianshuo/kuaipan-node/README.md

 ## Testing

-dropbox-node depends on [jasmine-node](http://github.com/mhevery/jasmine-node) for testing.
+kuaipan-node depends on [jasmine-node](http://github.com/mhevery/jasmine-node) for testing.
 Note that the currently-implemented tests are trivial, due to a lack of a way to effectively mock the Dropbox API.

-Run specs with `node specs.js` from the root `dropbox-node` directory.
+Run specs with `node specs.js` from the root `kuaipan-node` directory.

 ## TODO
 * Improve test coverage.